Operations on polyhedral products and a new topological construction of infinite families of toric manifolds: New toric manifolds made from a given one

-Suppose that $K$ is dual to a simple polytope $P^n$ having $m$ facets.
+\nd is a smooth, closed, connected, $2n$-dimensional manifold with $T^n$ action induced by left translation \cite[page 423]{davis.jan}.
+A projection $\pi \colon M^{2n} \rightarrow P^n$ onto the polytope is induced from the projection $T^n \times$ \pn $\rightarrow$ \pn. \begin{rem} In the cases when $M^{2n}$ is a projective non-singular toric variety, \pn \;and $\lambda$ encode the information in the defining fan. \end{rem} Suppose that $K$ is dual to to the boundary a simple polytope $P^n$ having $m$ facets.
 Recall that the duality here is in the sense that the facets of $P^n$ correspond to the vertices of $K$.
 A set of vertices in $K$ is a simplex if and only if the corresponding facets in $P^n$ all intersect.
 At each vertex of a simple polytope $P^n$, exactly $n$ facets intersect.

 A characteristic function $\lambda \colon \mathcal{F} \longrightarrow \mathbb{Z}^n$, assigns an integer vector to each facet of the simple polytope $P^n$.
 It can be considered as an $(n \times m)$-matrix, $\lambda \colon \mathbb{Z}^m \longrightarrow \mathbb{Z}^n$, with integer entries and columns indexed by the facets of $P^n$.
 The condition following (\ref{eqn:lambda}) may be interpreted as requiring all $n \times n$ minors of $\lambda$, corresponding to the vertices of $P^n$, to be $\pm1$. \skp{0.15} Given $\lambda$ and $J = (j_1, j_2,\ldots,j_m)$ , a new function